-Target Output Target Progress Trigger for Action (Y/N) the road such that it could not go ahead.
-The applicant has therefore proposed an alternative transport strategy in lieu of the hospital link road.
-The applications are likely to be reconsidered by the Planning Committee again in late June 2023.
-A \$106 agreement will secure infrastructure requirements.
-Strategic Growth Site 10 - North of South Woodham Ferrers Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted Masterplan and planning obligations secured through section 106 agreements Masterplan referenced 20/00002/MAS was approved on 2 March 2021 and secures all the infrastructure requirements set out in the IDP.
-Application 21/01961/OUT (Countryside) was considered by the Planning Committee on 7th February 2023.
+Target Output Target Progress Trigger for Action (Y/N) Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted masterplans and planning obligations secured through section 106 agreements Application 21/01961/OUT (Countryside) was considered by the Planning Committee on 7th February 2023.
 The Committee resolved to grant planning permission subject to the conditions listed in the report and the completion of a s.106 agreement.
 Application 22/00311/OUT (Bellway) was considered by the Planning Committee on 18th April 2023.
 The Committee resolved to grant planning permission subject to the conditions listed in the report and the completion of a s.106 agreement.
-Completion of both s.106 agreements is expected by late summer.
-Applications for reserved matters will then follow.
-No
+The two applications combined cover the masterplan area.
+Heads of terms have been agreed for both applications and work is currently taking place on the drafting of the s.106 agreements. reserved matters will then follow.

 7.19 There is no contingency / action required at this stage against any of the policies relating to Securing New Infrastructure.
+An update Infrastructure Delivery Plan will be produced as part of the review of the Local Plan.